e271828e/Flight.jl/docs/notes/design/framework_spec.md

 rather than a flat `isa Bool`: a `Bool`-form guard's probed return is `Bool`, a sign-form guard's is the nominal scalar — guards run only at the nominal activation (row 52), so no parametrized-leaf case arises here.
 Any other probed return type is a build error naming both admissible forms.
-So is a localized event whose guard probes `Bool`: localization brackets a root, and the `Bool` form offers none — return `x.ω - eng.ω_idle`, not `x.ω > eng.ω_idle`.
+There is nothing further to check: the probed form *is* the detection policy ([§2.1](#21-events-two-detection-policies), row 179), so no form/policy mismatch can be declared, and the check that once policed one has no subject.

 **Failure payload:** component path, function, field-level diff (missing / unexpected / per-field expected-vs-observed), simulation time.
 Deliberately